 I like to place my tuner first in line, where it can sense the signal straight from the guitar.
 And the same goes for a good buffer, so it would make sense to have them both in the same package.
 But due to the current trend towards true bypass in tuners, finding a good buffered tuner is hard.
 The Korg DT-10 is excellent, but discontinued by Korg (in favour of the Pitchblack series, which are true bypass).
 Other options such as the TC Polytune series are also true bypass.
 So when T-Rex came out with the Tunemaster, which is selectable true or buffered bypass, I naturally wanted to try it.
 So far, so good.
 It does the job just fine, and in ”beef” (buffered) mode, there’s a small knob that lets you adjust the bypass signal level.
 It goes from unity gain to +10dB, and does indeed add a little ”beef” to the signal 🙂

 Anything negative?
 Well, it can sometimes feel a tad on the slow side.
 The lower the pitch, the longer the time it needs to figure it out.
 Using the 12th fret harmonic on the lower strings really speeds things up, so it’s not a deal-breaker.
 A bigger worry, though, is a slight switch pop (in the other pedals) that has appeared since I introduced the Tunemaster.
 It goes away as soon as I turn the buffer off, and (with the buffer still on) any time I turn one pedal on between the tuner and the pedal that pops.
-I’ll write a separate article on this subject (what are switch pops, and how to locate the cause), but this points to a DC voltage leak from the Tunemaster.
+I’ll eventually write a separate article on this subject (what switch pops are, and how to locate the pedal that causes them), but this points to a DC voltage leak from the Tunemaster.
 And yet… I haven’t been able to measure any such voltage leak from the tuner, so I don’t know what’s up with that.
 I need to investigate further, and put the Korg DT-10 back on the board in the mean time.
-After all, it could be something else that has changed to cause this, and if so, it may show up with the DT-10 as well.

 Korg DT-10 tuner